 Description:

 This screen is used to assign the non-consumable items to departments.
+USAGE?

 Functional Information

 User will select the store from combo.

 LHS grid will display the list of items in the selected store.
 The items marked as ‘False’ in enable column are non-consumable and highlighted in grey color, and the items marked as ‘True’ in enable column are consumable items.